Do I Need Liability or Full Coverage Insurance on a Financed Car?

 Gap insurance

-Sometimes required, especially for new cars.
-Covers the difference between your car's current value and remaining loan amount if totaled.
+Often required for new cars; covers the difference between your car's value and loan balance if totaled

 Used financed cars need full coverage too.
 Vehicle age doesn't change lender requirements and you'll need comprehensive and collision until the loan is paid off.
 Read your financing agreement for exact requirements.